Alok Kumar Ghosh

 Alok Kumar Ghosh (died 7 August 2021) was an Indian politician from the state of Assam.
 He was a former member of Assam Legislative Assembly for Mariani.

 Early life and education

-Ghosh was the son of the Bholanath Ghosh.
+Ghosh was the son of Bholanath Ghosh.
 Ghosh passed the H.S.L.C.
 Exam in the year 1974 from Railway High School, Mariani, Dist.
 Jorhat, Assam.

 Political career

 Ghosh was the Nationalist Congress Party candidate for Mariani in 2001.
 He received 16198 votes, 26.16% of the total vote.
 He lost to Rupam Kurmi.

-Rupam Kumri died in 2004 which led to a by-election.
+Rupam Kurmi died in 2004 which led to a by-election.
 He was the Trinamool Congress candidate and received 18424 votes and became MLA of the constituency.

 In the 2006 Assam Legislative Assembly election, he did not receive the Trinamool Congress nomination and instead again became the Nationalist Congress Party candidate.
 He received 30454 votes, losing to Rupjyoti Kurmi by 3017 votes.